 - Two acres average $75 to $150 instead of $100 to $200

 Therefore, having more business property doesn’t mean you’ll be paying two or three times more per acre.

 If you have obstacles in the way, such as fences, benches, landscaped areas, or playground equipment, the company might charge by the hour.
 This change in lawn care pricing structure is because they have to carefully maneuver around whatever is in the way, which takes more time.

 Some services send multiple workers to the same property.
-While you might feel like you’re paying more for the additional people, your overall cost remains the same.
+While you might feel like you’re paying more for the additional people, your overall lawn maintenance cost remains the same.
 More workers get the job done quickly, so don’t expect to pay for more hours.

 The average cost of fertilizing is about $220.
 If you understand the different types of fertilizer to use on grass, you can fertilize the landscape yourself.
 But hiring your lawn care crew to do it ensures they’ll use the right product and do it at the right time.

 Spring is the best time to fertilize the grass.
 Watch for the grass to start growing so you know the soil temperature is 55 degrees.
 Fertilizers with more nitrogen are ideal for grass because it keeps the green color bright.
 Nitrogen-rich grass is less susceptible to disease as well.

 Many people find that their grass is more weeds than healthy blades of grass, but even weeds can look green and healthy.
 Standard mowing can help with weed control if they grow with your grass.
 But if you have flower beds or shrubbery on your landscape, you might want to pay extra for a premium weeding service.